simplenotsimpler/n423-homework-final/README.md

 - Refresh of shows/[showId] page is blank
 - Refresh of shows/[showId]/edit is blank/does not recognize logged in
-- Key error in ShowForm when add a character.
 - File input for image upload loses mouse cursor.
 It works, but you can't see it.

 ## What I learned